NVIDIA DOCA Installation Guide for Linux

 host# sudo yum makecache

-If the kernel version on your host is not supported (not shown under "Supported Operating System Distributions"), refer to section "DOCA Extra Package".
+If the kernel version on your host is not supported (not shown under section "Supported Host OS and Features per DOCA-Host Installation Profile"), refer to section "DOCA Extra Package and doca-kernel-support".

 Unpack the RPM repo.
 Run:

-If the kernel version on your host is not supported (not shown under "Supported Operating System Distributions"), refer to section "DOCA Extra Package".
+If the kernel version on your host is not supported (not shown under section "Supported Host OS and Features per DOCA-Host Installation Profile"), users may opt to either:

 Install